 Once you have converted your sale, the next step in the inbound method is to delight your customers.
 This stage is the most important.
 The entire Inbound Methodology has been leading to this point, where you make your customers into brand ambassadors.
 This step is where you show your stuff, make your customers turn into repeat customers, and then make sure they are 110% happy with your product or service.
 According to a study by Nielsen, 92% of consumers will believe recommendations from friends and family over all forms of advertising.
 You can also do this by using social monitoring, smart content, and surveys.

 The Inbound Method is a beneficial form of marketing when used correctly and in the right steps.
 You will attract, convert, close, and delight your leads.
 This process turns potential leads to brand ambassadors and keeps your business growing.
 If you end up needing help creating your inbound strategy, shoot me an email or give me a call.
 I would love to help build your custom inbound marketing strategy.

-Read some of our other posts
+Read some of my other posts

 WordPress vs Squarespace Which is better?Many of my clients are confused about why I push them towards a self-hosted WordPress website instead of Squarespace, Wix, or any of its other competitors.
 In this guide, I am going to compare WordPress and Squarespace...

 The Beginner's Guide To WordPressI can not count how many times I have been asked about WordPress.
 What is it?
 Why should I use it?
 Should I use it?
 These are all common questions that I have found everyone asks.
 In this guide I am going to answer these questions for...